JakeRoggenbuck/draft.vim/README.md

 - Dragon (https://github.com/mwh/dragon)

 ## Features
-	- Quickly open a new file, well named
+- Quickly open a new, well named file in a consistent directory
-	- File contains attributes like date, title, and platform that can be searchable
+- Each file automatically contains attributes like the date and title that can be searchable

 ## Setup and Config